 The market for online products and services is characterized by rapid technological developments, frequent launches of new products and services, introductions of new business models, changes in customer needs and behavior, and evolving industry standards.
 If we fail to adapt our products to these developments, our existing online recruitment services may become less competitive or obsolete.
-For example, the number of people accessing the Internet through mobile devices, including smartphones, tablets and other hand-held devices, has increased in recent years, and we expect this trend to continue as more advanced mobile communications technologies are broadly implemented.
+For example, the number of people accessing the Internet through mobile devices, including smartphones, tablets and other hand-held devices, has increased in recent years, and we expect this trend to continue as 5G and more advanced mobile communications technologies are broadly implemented.
+As we make our services available across a variety of mobile operating systems and devices, we are dependent on the interoperability of our services with popular mobile devices and mobile operating systems that we do not control, such as Android and iOS.
+Any changes in such mobile operating systems or devices that degrade the functionality of our services or give preferential treatment to competitive services could adversely affect usage of our services.
 In order to respond to new developments, we may be required to undertake substantial efforts and incur significant costs.
 In the event that we do not successfully respond to such developments in a timely and cost-effective manner, our business may be materially and adversely affected.